avinashmihani/tw_assignment/README.md

 # tw_assignment

-1. Docker project should take care of:
+1. Docker project includes an ansible playbook which should take care of:
 ```
 a.
 Downloading application jar from artifactory
 b.
 Create Docker image